freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Make sure to replace ``sd-backup-2020-07-22--01-06-25.tar.gz`` with the filename for your backup archive.

-This command attempts to restore submissions, source and journalist accounts, and configuration details for the Onion Services used by the web interfaces and SSH (if configured).
+This command attempts to restore message history, submitted files, source and journalist accounts, and configuration details for the Onion Services used by the web interfaces and SSH (if configured).

 .. _migrating: